 Dim sum is a traditional Cantonese appetizer, served in small bite-sized portions in steamer baskets.
 When paired with tea, dim sum makes for a complete Chinese brunch.

-Chinese tea, the other component of a dim sum brunch, is world-famous.
+Chinese Bubble tea (VIP add-on), the other component of a dim sum brunch, is world-famous.
 China has been growing tea leaves for centuries and has a rich tradition of refined tea flavors.

 Portuguese-Chinese bakery treats come from the Portuguese Macau territory of China, and combine traditional and colonial flavors.